nicklockwood/iRate/README.md

     @property (nonatomic, strong) NSDate *lastReminded;

-The date on which the user last requested to be reminded of an update.
+The date on which the user last requested to be reminded to rate the app later.

     @property (nonatomic, assign) NSUInteger usesCount;